mhBahrami/giphy-code-challenge/README.md

 ## Discussion

-This UX of the application can be improved by having a better error handling, like informing the user about the issue and helping him/her to resolve that.
-For instance in case of network issue (no Wi-Fi or network connectivity) we can inform user to check the device's internet connection.
+The UX of the application can be improved by having a better error handling, like informing the user about the issue and helping him/her to resolve that.
+For instance, in case of network issue (no Wi-Fi or network connectivity) we can inform user to check the device's internet connections.

 We can also add a new data source for device storage data source as `LocalDataSource`.
-It helps to save gif images and later on use them to save network data usages and also make gifs available offline for the users.
-Also it helps to load the same gif files much faster.
+It helps to save gif images and later on use them to save network data usages and also make gifs available offline for the user.
+In addition, it helps to load **the same gif image** much faster without fetching it again from the server.

 Also we should add Unit tests to test UI search functionality in order to be confident about the app reliability.